IsaacShelton/Adept3x/README.md

 It will have a comprehensive set of features that no other language fully offers:

+- Easily Execute Regular Code at Compile-Time
+- Easily Generate Functions, Structures, etc. at Compile-Time (even from within same file)
-- Borrow Checking & Move Semantics
+- Easily Reference Values Safely with Borrow Checking & Move Semantics
-- Pattern Matching & Sum Types
+- Easily Manage Data Variants with Pattern Matching & Sum Types
 - Control-Flow Sensitive Type Checking
-- Generic Refinement Types
+- Safely Use Arbitrary Intrafunction Gotos
-- First-Class Support for C Headers and Source Files
+- Import C Headers and Source Files with First-Class Support
-- Full Support for Platform-Specific C ABIs
-- Strongly Typed Polymorphism
-- Easy Compile-Time Execution of Regular Code
-- First-Class Cross Compilation
-- Extremely Fast Compiliation Times

-Additional features include:

-- Flexible module system
-- Full support for UTF-8 and Unicode
-- Support for lambdas/closures
-- Abbreviated lambda syntax for common use cases
-- Ability to use if/elif/else and other constructs as values
-- New chaining operators for abbreviating long conjunctions/disjunctions
-- Batteries-included tooling:
-	- Standard library
-	- Package Manager
-	- Formatter
+- Easily Cross-Compile to Other Platforms
+- Compile Your Code Blazingly Fast (with or without Incrementatal Compilation)
-	- Language Server
+- Receive Intelligent Language Server Completions/etc. even for Generated Symbols
-	- Documenation Generator

 ## Thank you for sponsoring Adept ❤️